 EXHIBIT 3.11 SILICON VALLEY TO CENTRAL VALLEY FUNDING SOURCES VS. COST RANGE

-SOURCES LOW нісн
+SOURCES LOW нідн

-ARRA \$2,310
+ARRA 1 \$2,310

 FY10 \$929

-Proposition1A \$7,108
+Proposition1A 1 \$7,108

-Cap-and-Trade \$4,758 \$5,421
+Cap-and-Trade 2 \$4,758 \$5,421

-Cap-and-Trade Financing \$3,900 \$11,100
+Cap-and-Trade Financing 3 \$3,900 \$11,100

 Total Sources: \$19,006 \$26,869

 Range of Capital Costs: \$25,138 - \$36,840

-1: The ARRA and Proposition 1A figures include a 2: Includes pay-as-you-go funds through 2023 a 3: Cap-and-Trade receipts from 2024-2050 are fi nd surplus cash after debt service f
+1: The ARRA and Proposition 1A figures include a proportionate allocation of total planning funds 2: Includes pay-as-you-go funds through 2023 and surplus cash after debt service from 2024 3: Cap-and-Trade receipts from 2024-2050 are financed

 As outlined in Chapter 2: Implementation and Delivery Strategy, we are currently evaluating how these funds can be most effectively employed to overlay an incremental delivery approach.
-Specifically, our current plan is to implement the line incrementally by targeting the delivery of two independent operational lines-one in the Central Valley and one from San Francisco to Gilroy-providing early passenger service in those two

-Pass as the unfunded asset on which to focus future federal, state and/or private funding.
+Specifically, our current plan is to implement the line incrementally by targeting the delivery of two independent operational lines-one in the Central Valley and one from San Francisco to Gilroy-providing early passenger service in those two corridors by either our partner agencies or the Authority.
+This then isolates the tunnel through the Pacheco Pass as the unfunded asset on which to focus future federal, state and/or private funding.